 The budget request of \$115k for the first year was approved as requested.
 Compared with the original request, slight adjustments have been made do the postdoc salary due to additional health insurance costs.
-However, following the committee's recommendations, this has been offset by changes to the planned hardware procurement.
+However, following the committee's recommendations, this has been partly offset by reductions in the planned hardware procurement (and travel).
 The tables below list the budget broken down by recipient and category.